SachchinAnnam/MB-400-Microsoft-PowerApps-Dynamics-365/Instructions/Labs/LAB[MB-400]_M02Lab01_Client_Scripting.md

     				"typeName": "Edm.String",

     					"structuralProperty": 1 //Primitive Type
    				 	}

     				},

    				operationType: 0, //This is an action.
 Use '1' for functions and '2' for CRUD
    				operationName: "contoso_LockPermit",

     				};
     			};

+    -   Add the script mentioned below in the **lockPermitRequest** function.

 5. Add the function that will be called from the action button.